 In "A History of Shady Spring District," compiled and published by the Shady Spring District Woman’s Club, 1979, the following description appears:

 "The ‘Shady Spring’ was an enduring landmark, never known to ‘run dry,’ it served as a focal point for the community, especially for the women, many of whom would come bearing washtubs and other paraphernalia required to do the family laundry.
 So they saved the effort of carrying water to their homes and visited with neighbors at the same time.
-Residents recall that the spring’s water was pure and sweet until it fell into disuse with the advent of more convenient arrangements and finally, with the construction of Route 3 in the '30s, it became clogged with debris.”
+Residents recall that the spring’s water was pure and sweet until it fell into disuse with the advent of more convenient arrangements, and finally, with the construction of Route 3 in the '30s, it became clogged with debris.”
 The spring still bubbles forth in a glade near the junction of US-19 and WV-3.

 In the early 1900s, the two roads were improved as highways US-19 and WV-3, and the area began to develop as a residential outlier of the City of Beckley.
-Prized for its rurality and climate, "Shady," as the area is colloquially known, became a focus for vacation home development.
+Praised for its rurality and climate, "Shady," as the area is colloquially known, became a focus for vacation home development.
 The Flat Top Lake vacation community was established nearby in 1950, and the resort community at Glade Springs opened in 1973.

 Climate